InsideU/Flutter/README.md

 This app uses the image_picker plugin to access the camera take the image and store it locally in the app itself

-The video store is still under construcction feel free to contribute and send a pull request as i am personally tring to figure out the way to play video using image_picker
+The video store is still under construction feel free to contribute and send a pull request as i am personally tring to figure out the way to play video using image_picker.
+As soon as i figure out a way i will update the repo.

 ![WhatsApp Image 2019-05-24 at 6 53 37 PM](https://user-images.githubusercontent.com/43104796/58330934-9d6d0b80-7e55-11e9-9d82-11831caf74a2.jpeg)